Practical IDS Lab (SNORT)

 Lab Topology & Overview

-• Metasploitable 2 — vulnerable target for testing.
+• Metasploitable 2 — Served as the vulnerable target for testing detection capabilities.

 Tools Used